-- l) evaluates the adequacy of the organizational, administrative and accounting layout of the Company and the Group; examines and evaluates the general business trends of the Company and the Group, by periodically comparing the results achieved against those expected; examines and evaluates any situation of conflict of interests; all these evaluations being based on the information received from the company officers, from the Company's and the Group's management and from the internal control function, keeping into consideration, in particular, the information received from the President, CEO, Control and Risk Management System Director, and Control, Risk and Corporate Governance Committee; - m) upon the CEO's proposal, establishes the composition of the management bodies of the Subsidiaries identified by the Board of Directors from time to time as Subsidiaries of strategic importance; - n) upon the CEO's proposal, determines the assignments and powers of the General Manager of the Company, if appointed; - o) without prejudice to the competencies of the Shareholders' Meeting, takes care, after consulting with the HR Committee, to adopt and implement monetary or share incentive plans in the favour of the employees of the Company and defines the contents and criteria of the monetary or share incentive plans in the favour of the employees of the Subsidiaries, and approves, after consulting with the HR Committee, the annual remuneration report; - p) takes care to ensure that the Board of Statutory Auditors information procedure defined in art.
-150 of TUF is complied with; - q) reports, as required by the applicable legislation and regulations, to the Shareholders during the Meetings; - r) appoints the Chief Internal Audit Executive; and - s) approves, after consulting with the Control, Risk and Corporate Governance Committee, the annual report on corporate governance and ownership structure defined in art.
+- in Subsidiaries for amounts exceeding Euro 10,000,000 per individual transaction; - i) examines, evaluates and approves, in compliance with the corporate Bylaws, the legislation and the Autogrill Code, the periodic accounting records and the disclosures required by the applicable legislation, to be submitted to the Board of Statutory Auditors, also in compliance with the procedure adopted pursuant to art.
+7 of the Autogrill Code; - j) attributes, determines the content of, and revokes powers of attorney granted to the Chairperson, the CEO, the Executive Committee (if existing), and any Directors with special proxies, appoints the members of the Human Resources Committee, the Control, Risk and Corporate Governance Committee and the RPT Committee and the members of any other committee that may be established within the Board of Directors (all the committees are collectively called the "Committees"), by defining the limits, modes of operation and periodicity (at least once every three months) with which the company officers must report to the Board about the activities carried out in the exercise of their powers; - k) determines, after examining the proposals of the HR Committee and consulting with the Board of Statutory Auditors, as legally required, the remuneration of the Chairperson, CEO and, if appointed, Directors holding particular offices and, if the Meeting has not yet done so, apportions the global fees into the portions for each individual member of the Board of Directors, as well as for the members of the Committees formed under the Autogrill Code and for the members of any other existing Committee; - evaluates the adequacy of the organisational, administrative and accounting layout of the Company and the Group; examines and evaluates the overall operational performance of the Company and the Group by periodically comparing the results achieved against those expected; examines and evaluates any situation of conflict of interests; all these evaluations being based on the information received from corporate officers, from the Company's and the Group's management and from the internal control function, keeping into consideration, in particular, the information received from the Chairperson, CEO, Control and Risk Management System Director, and Control, Risk and Corporate Governance Committee; - m) upon the CEO's proposal, establishes the composition of the management bodies of the Subsidiaries identified by the Board of Directors from time to time as Subsidiaries of strategic importance; - n) upon the CEO's proposal, determines the assignments and powers of the General Manager of the Company, if appointed;

+- o) without prejudice to the competencies of the Shareholders' Meeting, takes care, after consulting with the HR Committee, to adopt and implement monetary or share-based incentive plans in the favour of the employees and executive directors of the Company and defines the contents and criteria of the monetary or share-based incentive plans in the favour of the employees of the Subsidiaries, and approves, after consulting with the HR Committee, the annual remuneration report; - p) takes care of ensuring that the Board of Statutory Auditors' information procedure defined in art.
+150 of TUF is complied with; - q) reports, as required by the applicable legislation and regulations, to the Shareholders during the Meetings; - r) appoints and removes the Chief Internal Audit Executive; and - s) approves, after consulting with the Control, Risk and Corporate Governance Committee, the annual report on corporate governance and ownership structure defined in art.
 123-bis of TUF.